 But even though the theme is intimacy, the narrative is not voyeuristic.
-We are not peeping into private moments without permission: we can only see the glimpses that the storyteller wants us to see.
+In each pillow talk story we are introduced to people at their most vulnerable, but we are not peeping into private moments without permission.
+We can only see the glimpses that the storyteller wants us to see.

 My name is Violeta Balhas, and I’m a professional writer of nearly 40 years’ experience.
 My work – books, essays, op eds, articles, and short stories – has been published in Australia, the UK and the US.
 For the last 10 years or so I have turned my writing and editing talents to the business world, working in content marketing.
 The Pillow Talking Project is my long-awaited (by me, that is) return to my longest love affair: storytelling.